-For those looking for last minute Thanksgiving table inspiration today I have a little holiday shoot from the archives I created with BLOOM floral design in our Petoskey studio a season or so back that I’d love to share with you.
+For those looking for last-minute Thanksgiving table inspiration today, I have a little holiday shoot from the archives I created with BLOOM floral design in our Petoskey studio a season or so back that I’d love to share with you.
 Taking a little break from the traditional harvest colors, I paired dramatic black and cream velvety fabric with glistening mercury and glass candlelight.
-Each place setting featured a gilded gold pumpkin, tacked with a personalized seating card and flat black plateware paired perfectly with cut crystal accents.
-The stunning jewel toned floral took center stage while the sliced figs and fruit embellishments became delectable edible table accents.
+Each place setting featured a gilded gold pumpkin, tacked with a personalized seating card and flat black dinnerware paired perfectly with cut crystal accents.
+The stunning jewel-toned floral took center stage while the sliced figs and fruit embellishments became delectable edible table accents.

 Here are my (current) five favorite tips on how to embellish your holiday table this year: